Alicante, Spain

 Polina Rassadina - current teacher of Vaganova Academy

-Anna Podlesnaya - current teacher of Eifman Ballet Academy
+Victoria Omelnitskaya - current teacher of Vaganova Academy

 Svetlana Efimova - graduate teacher of Vaganova Academy

-Anton Valdbauer – contemporary choreographer, former soloist Royal Swedish Ballet
+Anton Valdbauer - contemporary choreographer, ex soloist of the Royal Swedish Ballet

 * Due to possible changes in theaters’ and institutions’ schedules, some names may vary.